Learning Visits

 Special sessions to support classroom studies

-Groups that qualify for this subsidy are charged at £5.00 per child, with one accompanying adult free for every seven children, and any additional adult charged at £5.00
+Schools that qualify for this subsidy are charged at £5.00 per child, with one accompanying adult free for every seven children, and any additional adult charged at £5.00

-• groups of at least 15 children,
+• the school class must be of at least 15 children

 Your Choice of Discovery Session